-I know some excellent life coaches – they’ve written best-selling books, they’ve got 75k+ likes on Facebook, they’ve done everything right, business-wise – they have more of a reach than I will ever have in my business – and they still struggle to get clients.
+I know some excellent life coaches – they’ve written best-selling books, they’ve got 75k+ likes on Facebook, they’ve done everything right, business-wise.
+They have more of a reach than I will ever have in my business – and yet they still struggle to get clients.
 They are still living month to month.
 And they have to hustle every damn day to find new ways to make coaching a viable gig.

 Why?
 Because they are generalized “life coaches”.
 And life coaching isn’t something that people really “get”.

 The most important thing that life coaches need to understand is that coaching is NOT a business – it’s a skill that you will use, combined with your other expertise, to help solve a particular problem.